 Stop Taking Vitamin E

 If you take vitamin E, stop taking it 10 days before your surgery.
 Vitamin E can cause bleeding.
-For more information, read the resource Common Medications Containing Aspirin and Other Nonsteroidal Anti-inflammatory Drugs (NSAIDs).
+For more information, read the resource Common Medications Containing Aspirin, Other Nonsteroidal Anti-inflammatory Drugs (NSAIDs), or Vitamin E.

 Buy Hibiclens® Skin Cleanser